maneeshapitluru06-dev/Synchronous-FIFO/README.md

 ### Write Operation

-When `wr_en` is high and the FIFO is not full, input data is stored in the FIFO memory.
+When `wr_en` is high and the FIFO is not full, input data is stored in the FIFO memory and the write pointer is incremented.

 ### Read Operation

-When `rd_en` is high and the FIFO is not empty, data is read from the FIFO memory.
+When `rd_en` is high and the FIFO is not empty, data is read from the FIFO memory and the read pointer is incremented.

 ### Full Condition